 - Tanning beds are safer than natural sunlight.

 - You get more vitamin D from tanning beds.

 Give your child a reality-check with these responses:

 - Tanning beds emit the same harmful ultraviolet (UV) rays as the sun.
 That includes UV-A rays, which increase your risk for melanoma.

 - Few young people have a vitamin D deficiency.
 You get enough vitamin D from food and daily comings and goings.
-“Plus, you usually get too much ultraviolet light from tanning beds,” Hughes says.
-“And, that can actually cause you to start losing vitamin D.”
+If you’re concerned, ask your doctor to check your child’s levels.